Battle of Jaffa (1192): Saladin takes Jaffa

 By July 5, 1192, Richard began his withdrawal from the Holy Land.
 Having realized that Jerusalem would not be defensible if it were to be captured, he began the retreat of Crusader forces from hostile territory.
-Almost immediately after Richard's withdrawal, Saladin, still smarting from his recent defeat at Arsuf, saw a chance for revenge and, on the 27 July, laid siege to the town of Jaffa which had served as a base of operations for Richard during his previous march inland towards Jerusalem.
+Almost immediately after Richard's withdrawal, Saladin, following his recent defeat at Arsuf, saw a chance for revenge and, on the 27 July, laid siege to the town of Jaffa which had served as a base of operations for Richard during his previous march inland towards Jerusalem.
 The defending garrison, although taken by surprise, fought well before the odds against them proved too great.
 Saladin's soldiers successfully stormed the walls after three days of bloody clashes; only Jaffa's citadel held out and the remaining Crusaders managed to send word of their plight.

 Richard storms Jaffa from the sea

 Richard subsequently gathered a small army, including a large contingent of Italian sailors, and hurried south.
-Upon seeing Muslim banners flying from the walls, he wrongly believed the town to be a lost cause, until a defender swam out to his flagship and informed him of the citadel's dire situation.
+Upon seeing Muslim banners flying from the walls, he mistakenly believed the town to be a lost cause, until a defender swam out to his flagship and informed him of the citadel's dire situation.

 Still in his sailor's deck shoes, Richard leapt into the sea and waded through the waves to reach the beach.
 The King again showed his personal bravery and martial prowess, leading fifty-four knights, a few hundred infantrymen, and about 2,000 Genoese and Pisan crossbowmen into battle.
 The Muslim army began to panic at the sudden offensive launched by Richard's newly arrived force; they feared it was just the advanced element of a much larger army coming to relieve Jaffa.
 The English king fought in person at the forefront of his attack, and Saladin's men were routed.
 Many of the Christian prisoners who had surrendered earlier also seized their arms and resumed combat, for their captors were in such disarray that they were unable to stop them.
 Saladin's fleeing army spilled out of Jaffa and escaped in a disorderly manner; Saladin was unable to regroup his forces until they had retreated more than five miles inland.